hneemann/yagi/README.md

    So the template can be compiled and tested in a idiomatic way.
    But it uses a simple text based search and replace technique to create the concrete types.
 So the template author has to take care about the names of the types and functions, in a way that the generated code is working as expected.
+   At the end the code looks somewhat strange.

 3. [gonerics](http://bouk.co/blog/idiomatic-generics-in-go/)
    `goneric` uses the go packages `go/parser` and `go/ast` to parse a go file.
    The created ast is traversed and the generic types are renamed to the concrete types.
-The templates are using simple names like 'T' or 'U' which a renamed traversing the ast.
-Also here the author of the template has to take care about the names of structs and functions to generate code which can live in one package.
+   The templates are using simple names like 'T' or 'U' which a renamed by traversing the ast.
+   But the names of structs and functions are not touched.
+So if you want to generate code for more then one type the code has to live in different packages.

 ###The Idea